A snapshot overview of schools in Kuala Lumpur that are considered (although not necessarily chosen) by English-speaking expat parents.

 Marlborough College, Malaysia (pending)

-Adapted National Curriculum for England/IGCSEs/IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned; 900 pupils
+Adapted National Curriculum for England/IGCSEs/IB Diploma; ages 3-18; co-ed; day and boarding; independent; private non-profit; 900 pupils

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.